 Kent has strong transport links both to The Continent and the London International Airports, which makes it an attractive area for international film-makers.
-However, here at the Kent Film Office, we recognise that it can sometimes be challenging to work out what filming can or cannot work when it comes to filming in the UK since some of our filming guidelines as well as our legislation may differ from other countries.
+However, here at the Kent Film Office, we recognise that it can sometimes be challenging to work out what filming can or cannot work when it comes to filming in the UK since some of our Kent filming Partnership guidelines as well as our legislation may differ from other countries.
 If you are bringing a production to Kent, please tell us about the project and what you plan to achieve.
 We are happy to help with all enquiries, from initial research, location advice and research, crew and facility hire, as well as accommodation.

 To satisfy our General Data Protection Regulations, we need you to register your project through our Permit System before we are able to give you any locations contacts.